CONTENTS

 My personal interview format was as follows.
 It had 4 questions total, with a 100-minute time limit, covering data processing, algorithms, frontend development, and API calls.
 It was really comprehensive for assessing the skills needed for a data engineer role.

-However, you might encounter other formats depending on the role you're applying for.
 Below is a more general McKinsey HackerRank test format.

 Question Types